megavaru/lavaru_capital/README.md

 ## `add_indicators` Function

 ### Description
 Adds a variety of technical indicators to a pandas DataFrame.
-This function is designed for use with financial time series data (e.g., stock prices, cryptocurrency data) and calculates indicators such as moving averages, RSI, ATR, ADX, and more.
+Indicators such as moving averages, RSI, ATR, ADX, and more.

 ---